Home » Territorial pathways

 Social innovation and food

-This pathway illustrates how the Social and Solidarity Economy can energise a rural area through social innovation projects, particularly in the fields of work integration and food.
-Through a range of local initiatives, the day will highlight concrete responses to the challenges of employment, accommodation, food, mobility and sustainability.
-It's also an opportunity to take a fresh look at the Landes forest and the coastal beach landscape.
+This journey illustrated how the social and solidarity economy can revitalise rural areas through social innovation projects, particularly in the fields of professional integration and food.
+Various local initiatives provided concrete solutions to issues such as employment, housing, food, mobility and sustainability.
+It was an opportunity to see the Landes forest and coastal beaches in a new light.

-The day will begin in Pontenx-les-Forges, in the heart of the Tastot airial, in a third-party food centre run by the association La Smalah which is working to build resilience in the region through training in peasant farming and getting young people back into work.
-Emphasis will be placed on professional integration, solidarity mobility and re-employment, through the presentation of the local experimentation of the Territoire Zéro Chômeur Longue Durée (Zero Long-Term Unemployed Territory) project by EBE SEVE 40.
-The day will continue at Mimizan-plage, at the Hélistation, a former first-aid post that has been converted into a place to live and provide accommodation.
-Designed to accommodate seasonal workers and young people in employment or training, this project meets a strong need for accessible accommodation in seaside resorts.
-This event will provide an opportunity to discover initiatives to promote local and sustainable food, as well as local public policies supported by the Landes County Council and the Nouvelle-Aquitaine Region.
-On this occasion, a partnership agreement will be signed between the two local authorities, before a tasting of local produce for lunch.
+The day began at Pontenx-les-Forges, in the heart of the Tastot airial, in a third-party food centre run by the association La Smalah which works to build resilience in the region through training in small-scale farming and re-engaging young people.
+The focus was on professional integration, solidarity-based mobility and reuse, through the presentation of the local experiment of the Zero Long-Term Unemployment Territory project in EBE SEVE 40.
+The day continued at Mimizan-plage, at the Hélistation, a former first aid station converted into a living and accommodation facility.
+Designed to accommodate seasonal workers and young people in employment or training, this project meets a strong need for affordable housing in seaside resorts.
+This visit provided an opportunity to discover initiatives promoting local and sustainable food, as well as local public policies supported by the Landes Departmental Council and the Nouvelle-Aquitaine Region.
+On this occasion, a partnership agreement was signed between the two local authorities, followed by a tasting of local products for lunch.

-The next stop is the Grenier de Mézos, a recycling centre run by an association that fights against waste and exclusion.
-The Coopérative Jeunesse de Services will also be presenting its work.
-This initiative, run by PLOUCS association and the cooperative Co-actions, has enabled nearly a hundred young people to experiment with collective and cooperative entrepreneurship.
-The day will be enriched by testimonies from elected representatives and players in the SSE sector.
+The next stop is the Grenier de Mézos, a community recycling centre that fights against waste and exclusion.
+The Youth Services Cooperative also presented its work there.
+This initiative, led by the association PLOUCS association and the cooperative Co-actions, enabled nearly a hundred young people to experience entrepreneurship in a collective and cooperative form.
+The day was enriched by testimonials from elected officials and actors in the social and solidarity economy.

 EBE SEVE 40, Chanvre des Landes, Co-actions, Éole, Grenier de Mézos, Hélistation, La Smalah, PLOUCS